Clewsy/ncbu/README.md

 ```bash
 $ docker ps
 ```
-The output will include a "Status" column.
-Here the ncbu contaioner should be noted as "healthy" if all is well.
-An "unhealthy" status means one of two things:
+The output will include a *Status* column.
+Here the ncbu contaioner should be noted as *healthy* if all is well.
+An *unhealthy* status means one of two things:
-1. The cron daemon (crond) is not running; or
+1. The cron daemon (*crond*) is not running; or
-2. The user defined nextcloud app container ($NEXTCLOUD_CONTAINER) is missing/not running.
+2. The user defined nextcloud app container (`$NEXTCLOUD_CONTAINER`) is missing/not running.

 [link_dockerhub_jrcs_letsencrypt]:https://hub.docker.com/r/jrcs/letsencrypt-nginx-proxy-companion
 [link_dockerhub_jwilder_nginx-proxy]:https://hub.docker.com/r/jwilder/nginx-proxy